 Regular museum talks and discussions cover a broad range of topics.
-Currently all talks are offered online and most talks from 2020 forward can be watched live on Facebook and afterward on the MNA YouTube channel.
+Most talks from 2020 forward can be watched live on Facebook and afterward on the MNA YouTube channel.

 Not all talks fit within one of the series noted below.
 Check the MNA calendar to find upcoming talks and other presentations.